Iceland Travel Guide

 Icelandic Highlands

-This is based on our personal experience and that of many of our readers.
+This recommendation is based on our own trips and feedback from many of our readers.

 If you are planning to camp in Iceland, make sure to read this guide.
 It should answer all your questions!